What’s the first step of success in project management?

 How to create a work plan?

-Knowing how crucial a work plan is within the bigger picture of the project management plan, how then do you create one?
+Knowing how crucial a work plan is within the bigger picture of the project planning, how then do you create one?

 For best outcomes, your work plan needs to be planned in-depth, involve as many stakeholders as possible, and include enough details to truly serve as a roadmap that offers enough information throughout the course of the project.